Bridging the Imitation Gap by Adaptive Insubordination: ADVISOR

-What happens when there is a difference of privilege (or filtration functions) between the expert and the student?
-Intuitively, if the information that an expert uses to make a decision is unavailable to the student then the student has little hope of being able to mimic the expert's decisions.
-As we show in our next example, even when optimizing perfectly, depending on the choice of $f$ and $f^\exp$, IL may result in $\pi^{\text{IL}}_{f}$ being uniformly random over a large collection of states.
+What happens when there is a difference of privilege (or filtration functions) between the \expert and the student?
+Intuitively, if the information that a \expert uses to make a decision is unavailable to the student then the student has little hope of being able to mimic the \expert{}'s decisions.
+As we show in our next example, even when optimizing perfectly, depending on the choice of $f$ and $\fexp$, IL may result in $\pi^{\text{IL}}_{f}$ being uniformly random over a large collection of states.
 We call the phenomenon that $\pi^{\text{IL}}_f\not= \piexp$ the \emph{imitation gap}.